 Have You Got A Positive Food Safety Culture?
-So what is a food safety culture?
+What Is A Food Safety Culture?

 Many businesses fail to effectively implement their

 You also need to establish how you will monitor the success of your food safety culture.
-This is not just achieving critical controls at Critical Control Points or fully completed monitoring records, but how every individual in your organisation has fulfilled their responsibilities.
+This is not just achieving controls at critical control points or fully completed monitoring records, but how every individual in your organisation has fulfilled their responsibilities.

-Finally, remember that food safety is never finished, it is an area of continuous improvement.
-Your HACCP system should be a living document, subject to review, verification and challenge if something should go wrong.
+Remember that food safety is never finished, it is an area of continuous improvement.
+Your HACCP system should be a living document, subject to review, verification and should challenge you whenever something should go wrong.

 Weaknesses implementing your system must be addressed by training.
 The effectiveness of training must be assessed periodically.
 Is training providing the best fit for your organisation and your personnel?
 Do the trainers understand and know your organisation and the food safety culture systems you utilise?
 Is there a system of assessing the effectiveness of training provided and how it has improved practices within the workplace?
 This also applies to externally provided services, for example pest control, are they all supporting your food safety culture?